sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Exercise 3: Code update

-We will update the code to trigger CI-CD by leveraging **Docker** components installed in **Hosted VSTS agent** to build and deploy custom images to containers.
+We will update the code to trigger CI-CD. **Docker Daemon** installed in **Hosted VSTS agent** is used to build and deploy custom images to containers.

 1. Go to **Code** tab, and navigate to the below path to edit the file-